 The lawsuit, filed in the Eastern District of New York, also challenges the actions of Lone Star Funds, the largest purchaser of mortgages sold through the HUD program.
 The lawsuit alleges that once Lone Star purchases the mortgages from HUD, it preys on the homeowners: the company makes false and misleading statements to the homeowners, refuses to offer homeowners loan modifications it is legally obligated to provide, and instead offers homeowners exploitative loan modifications that spell almost certain foreclosure for these borrowers down the line.
 The complaint also alleges that Lone Star violates the Fair Housing Act because its policies disproportionately impact African-American borrowers and predominantly African-American communities in New York City.

 The suit was covered by the New York Times on Monday, August 15, 2016.
-The putative class is represented by ECBAWM attorneys, Matthew D. Brinckerhoff and Diane L. Houk, along with co-counsel MFY Legal Services.
-A copy of the complaint is accessible here.
+The putative class is represented by ECBAWM attorneys Matthew D. Brinckerhoff and Diane L. Houk, along with co-counsel MFY Legal Services.